 When becoming part of a blended family, you may need to prepare yourself from some initial conflicts.
 During the transition stage, small things might get blown out of proportion.
 Kids typically "test" their new stepparents, so brace yourself.

 Weather any emotional "tempests" that may come your way by:

 Stopping to think (try counting to 10) before speaking or acting

-Channeling one of your favorite aunts-or someone who is objective, helpful and caring (but not the mom)
+Channeling one of your favorite aunts or someone else who is objective, helpful, and caring (but not the mom)

 Sons and Daughters in Stepfamilies

 Did you know that both boys and girls in blended families say they long for attention in the form of praise or compliments?
 For girls starting puberty, they face tough times when their dad brings home a new spouse.
 A daughter may compete with the father's new wife for attention (and the new wife may also compete with the biological mom).
 If the girl's biological mom has a new spouse, the daughter may vie for attention from her mom's new husband.

 Although fine differences are found between the ways boys and girls handle stepfamily dynamics, there appears to be more conflict, resentment, and tension between stepfathers and stepdaughters, especially during puberty.
 Sons generally seem to accept a stepfather faster than do daughters, but there are exceptions.

 Both younger and older kids (up through adulthood) may suffer a decline in their academic performance as a result of living in a blended household.